ZekariyasT/ZekariyasT/README.md

 ![](assets/Bottom_up.svg)
 # About Me

 👋 Hi, I'm **Zekariyas Tesfaye**, a passionate **Software Developer** dedicated to solving real-world problems through technology and innovation.
-I have experience in **HTML, CSS, JavaScript, and React**.

 🚀 I'm always eager to learn and contribute to projects that push the boundaries of software development.